 Hi.
 I’m Matt Arnold, creator of the Fluidity Audiobooks podcast 🌐, where I’ve been narrating the books of David Chapman, starting with Meaningness 🌐.
 I originally had the idea for Fluidity Forum because I wanted to meet up with him, and several other writers on the internet who write about metamodernity, sense-making, rationality, metarationality, thinking-about-thinking, psychology, conflict resolution, comparative religion, secular meditation, psychedelics, and the like.

-It turns out they want to get together too.
+It turned out they wanted to get together too.

 We are excited to welcome solo talks and panel discussions from anyone who wants to present (provided they meet the requests below).
 Available timeslots range from half an hour to an hour and a half.
 There is no mandatory minimum length for a presentation.
 It’s up to you as to what you think will satisfy your audience.

 You don’t need to present a talk or workshop, but we do want you to contribute something of yourself.
 Bring an exhibit for the exhibit hall.
 Bring food you made yourself.
 Perform music.
 Bring and teach a game you designed.